About SABIS

 Executive Director

-Annalise Harris, or Anna as she is known at SABIS, is a born and raised Calgarian who joined the SABIS team in June 2017.
-After dabbling in a few educational ventures and completing her Hospital Unit Clerk certification, Anna joined the team as the Administrative Assistant and has worked her way through a number of positions within SABIS, most recently accepting the position of Director of Operations.
-In her current position, Anna is helping to ensure SABIS clients and staff are supported and the office continues to operate smoothly during a phase of transition and growth, while looking ahead strategically.
+Annalise , or Anna as she is known at SABIS, is a born and raised Calgarian who joined the SABIS team in June 2017.
+After dabbling in a few educational ventures and completing her Hospital Unit Clerk certification, Anna joined the team as the Administrative Assistant and has worked her way through a number of positions within SABIS, most recently accepting the position of Executive Director.

 Throughout her time at SABIS, Anna’s belief that no one should have to navigate difficult circumstances alone has been reinforced.
 She strives to ensure clients, caregivers, co-workers, and personal connections know they are not alone in their journeys, and that support is available in many forms.